Connect with us

 • A new federal agency to regulate AI sounds helpful but could become unduly influenced by the tech industry.
 Instead, Congress can legislate accountability.

-• Instead of licensing companies to release advanced AI technologies, the could license auditors and push for companies to set up institutional review boards.
+• Instead of licensing companies to release advanced AI technologies, the government could license auditors and push for companies to set up institutional review boards.

 OpenAI CEO Sam Altman urged lawmakers to consider regulating AI during his Senate testimony on May 16, 2023.
-That recommendation raises the question of what next for Congress.
-The Altman proposed – creating an AI regulatory agency and requiring licensing for companies – are interesting.
+That recommendation raises the question of what comes next for Congress.
+The solutions Altman proposed – creating an AI regulatory agency and requiring licensing for companies – are interesting.
 But what the other experts on the same panel suggested is at least as important: requiring transparency on training data and establishing clear frameworks for AI-related risks.

 Another point left unsaid was that, given the economics of building large-scale AI models, the industry may be witnessing the emergence of a new type of tech monopoly.